deadlyvipers/dojo_rules/introduction.md

-bryan is a great guy.  he works hard.
+bryan is a great guy.  he works hard. i like Ruby.